sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  * Work with cluster algebras as "algebras" and find bases or express elements in bases

- * d-vectors (using inductive formulas from Cluster Algebras IV?
+ * d-vectors (using inductive formulas from Cluster Algebras IV?)

- * Jim Starx code for Quiver Representations and abilities to work with Auslander-Reiten translates, etc.
+ * Jim Starx code for Quiver Representations and abilities to work with Auslander-Reiten translates, etc. (Sage Trac 12630)

- * LP algebras (Thomas Lam and Pasha)
+ * LP algebras (Thomas Lam and Pasha Pylyavskyy)

 === Changes to the compendium ===